Hybrid Shifted Gegenbauer Integral-Pseudospectral Method for Solving Time-Fractional Benjamin-Bona-Mahony-Burgers Equation: Numerical Simulations

 \section{Numerical Simulations}

 This section presents numerical experiments to assess the performance of the proposed HSG-IPS method for solving the FBBMB equation.
-Simulations were conducted on a laptop with an AMD Ryzen 7 4800H processor (2.9 GHz, 8 cores/16 threads) and 16GB RAM, running Windows 11.
-The implementation utilized MATLAB R2023b, employing optimized numerical libraries and the \texttt{fsolve} function with trust-region optimization for high accuracy and efficiency.
+Simulations were conducted on a laptop with an AMD Ryzen 7~4800H processor (2.9~GHz, 8~cores/16~threads) and 16\,GB RAM, running Windows~11.
+The implementation utilized MATLAB~R2023b, employing optimized numerical libraries and the \texttt{fsolve} function with trust-region optimization for high accuracy and efficiency.
+All computations were timed using MATLAB's \texttt{timeit} function, which executes code multiple times to provide accurate average execution times.
+In all numerical examples, we report the AAEs and the ETs to comprehensively assess both the accuracy and computational efficiency of the method.
+Furthermore, for completeness, we also compute the discrete $\ell_\infty$-norm (maximum norm) and the RMSE of the numerical solution relative to the exact solution.
+These are defined, for a grid $\{(x_i,t_j)\}_{i=1,j=1}^{n_x,n_t}$, as

-\textbf{Example 1.} We evaluate the HSG-IPS method using the FBBMB equation on the domain $\FOmega_{1 \times 1}$, with the source term
+\begin{example} We evaluate the HSG-IPS method using the FBBMB equation on the domain $\FOmega_{1 \times 1}$, with the source term